Danny-Flames/alx-low_level_programming/0x14-bit_manipulation/README.md

-# C - Bit manipulation
+# C - Bit manipulation cohort 18

 In this project, I learned how to manipulate bits and use the bitwise operators `>>`, `<<`, `&`, `|`, and `^` in C.